RAF Sturgate

-Royal Air Force Sturgate or more simply RAF Sturgate is a former Royal Air Force station located 10 mi north of Lincoln, Lincolnshire, England.
+Royal Air Force Sturgate or more simply RAF Sturgate is a former Royal Air Force station located 10 mi north west of Lincoln, Lincolnshire, England.

 Royal Air Force use

 The airfield was opened in 1944 at Royal Air Force Sturgate.
 Originally used for blind flying training two operational Lancaster squadrons arrived in June 1945 but both then moved to RAF Waddington in January 1946.
 The station closed to flying between 1946 and 1953.

 RAF units and aircraft

 United States Air Force use

 In 1953 the station was allocated for use by the United States Air Force Strategic Air Command and the 508th Strategic Fighter Wing operating the Republic F-84 Thunderjet.
 It was also used to house SAC bombers on temporary duty (TDY) from the United States.
 From 1959, it was used for logistical support facilities for 99th Munitions Maintenance Squadron (USAF) located at the PGM-17 Thor missile unit at nearby RAF Hemswell.
 The airfield was closed in 1964.